brentgroves/repsys/k8s/redis_sentinal_install.md

 ```

 ## YAML Installation

+Use this method when you need more controll over the configuration of the cluster.

 **[Examples](https://github.com/OT-CONTAINER-KIT/redis-operator/tree/master/example)** folder has different types of manifests for different scenarios and features.
 There are these YAML examples present in this directory:

 additional_config